profects/client-server-example/README.md

 ## Contents

-- main.go - initialises and runs the the server
+- server/main.go - initialises and runs the the server
-- handler - is an example RPC request handler for the Server
+- server/handler - is an example RPC request handler for the Server
-- proto - contains the protobuf defintion for the Server API
+- server/proto - contains the protobuf defintion for the Server API

+- client/main.go - initialises and runs the the client

 ## Usage